Rudy (film): Soundtrack

-Ruettiger decided to sell his story in 1986 and wanted Pizzo to write a script.
-Pizzo initially refused as he hated Notre Dame and didn't want anything to do with them but Ruettiger managed to convince him to write it.
-The film was shot in Illinois and Indiana.

 Historical accuracy

 In reality, Coach Dan Devine had announced that Rudy would dress for the Georgia Tech game during practice a few days before.
 The dramatic scene in which Rudy's senior teammates laid their jerseys on Devine's desk in protest never happened.
 According to Ruettiger, Devine was persuaded to allow him to dress only after a number of senior players requested that he do so.
 Devine had agreed to be depicted as the "heavy" in the film for dramatic effect but was chagrined to find out the extent to which he was vilified, saying: "The jersey scene is unforgivable.
 It's a lie and untrue."

 As a guest on The Dan Patrick Show on September 8, 2010, Joe Montana, who was an active member of the team when Ruettiger played in the Georgia Tech game, confirmed that the jersey scene never happened, stating: "It's a movie, remember.
 Not all of that is true...The crowd wasn't chanting, nobody threw in their jerseys.
 He did get in the ball game.
 He got carried off after the game."

 Nearly 10 years later in an interview on Barstool Sports' Pardon My Take podcast, Montana reiterated that the jersey scene and crowd chanting did not actually occur.
 He also implied that carrying Ruettiger off the field was sarcastic rather than celebratory, saying: "Was there a lot of things that happened?
 Yeah.
 He got in, he got a sack.
 Was the crowd chanting?
 No. Did I throw in my jersey?
 No. Did he get carried off the field?
 He got carried off by three of the biggest pranksters on the team."